SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 hdf5 file is not corrupted and for interruptions due to computer crashes, like power failure etc. If your simulations crashed due to errors in your code, there is no way to restore that!

+Moreover, continuing works **ONLY** if your top-level simulation function does **NOT** return any results that are further processed but stores all results directly into the trajectory.
+Returned results are lost if the simulation crashes!

 You can resume a crashed trajectory via :func:`~pypet.environment.Environment.f_continue_run` with the name of the corresponding '.cnt' file.